amber0309/Kernel-based-tests-for-joint-independence/README.md

 ## Running the test

-After installing all required packages, you can run *demo.py* to see whether **dHSIC** could work normally.
+After installing all required packages, you can run *demo.py* to see whether `dhsic` could work normally.

 The test code does the following: